joycedelatorre/Bar-Chart-with-textbox/README.md

 #### **Added Feature**
 * I added a textbox with a submit button so that users will be able to enter their updated JSON datasets
 * Also when new charts are submitted the chart should clear the old chart and rerender a new chart with a new table.

+#### ** Instructions on how to run this app **
+	1. Clik the above link (Try this link).
+	2. A dataset is already provided but user can edit it.(Provided it is a valid json)
+	3. Once dataSet is entered click submit.
+	4. The user can check the checkbox to calculate the number of selected items, sum, average and highest Price.